-Littleton is experiencing a Level 2 Significant Drought.
-All nonessential outdoor water uses are banned, except that watering ornamentals and flower gardens with drip irrigation, hand-held hose or watering cans are permitted.
+Littleton is experiencing a Level 3 Critical Drought.
+All nonessential outdoor water uses are prohibited.

 What outdoor watering is prohibited?